MEME suite

 The MEME suite is a collection of tools for the discovery and analysis of sequence motifs.
+It was developed by Timothy Bailey in the Department of Pharmacology at the University of Nevada, Reno, and William Stafford Noble in the Department of Genome Sciences at the University of Washington.
+It can be installed as standalone binaries for offline use or used through a web-interface.

 Motif discovery

 MEME

 Multiple Expectation maximizations for Motif Elicitation (MEME) is a tool for discovering motifs in a group of related DNA or protein sequences.

 MEME takes as input a group of DNA or protein sequences and outputs as many motifs as requested up to a user-specified statistical confidence threshold.
 MEME uses statistical modeling techniques to automatically choose the best width, number of occurrences, and description for each motif.

 GLAM2

 Gapped local alignment of motifs (GLAM 2) is a tool for discovering gapped motifs in a group of DNA or protein sequences.

 Unlike MEME, GLAM2 does not try to find several different motifs all in one go.
 Instead, it performs replicates: it tries to find the best possible motif multiple times.

 DREME

 Discriminative Regular Expression Motif Elicitation (DREME) is a tool for discovering motifs in large collections of sequences.

 DREME is computationally efficient and therefore is suitable for motif search on large data sets derived from ChIP-seq (Chromatin immunoprecipitation followed by sequencing) experiments.

 In the interest of computational efficiency, DREME finds only motifs that can be expressed in the IUPAC alphabet, which contains the standard DNA alphabet ACGT as well as eleven 'wildcard' characters (for example, R indicates either A or G).